verifai/multiLLM/README.md

 # Multi LLM

-VerifAI Implementation of invoking multiple large language models concurrently and ranking results
+VerifAI Implementation of invoking multiple large language models concurrently and ranking results.

+MultiLLM is a Python framework to invoke multiple LLM's and to rank the outputs to determine the best result.
+Two default model interfaces are provided: GPT3.5 (gpt-3.5-turbo) and Google-Bard (chat-bison@001) A default Ranking model that ranks code produced from GPT3.5 and Google-Bard is provided.
+It is easy to add new LLM interfaces and custom ranking with a few lines of code.

 ## Quick-Start